-All pupils are given the chance to reflect on their behaviour and our school rules; be kind, work hard and expect the best, with adult support where necessary in order to maintain positive learning behaviours.
+All pupils are given the chance to reflect on their behaviour and our school rules; be kind, be ready and be ambitious, with adult support where necessary in order to maintain positive learning behaviours.
 All members of the Academy teaching staff are expected to support children in making the right behaviour choices to avoid any situation that requires an escalated response, after which the Principal Team will decide whether any of the following action is required: a meeting with a pupil individually or with parents.